profile picture

 2015 › July

 • Recently, the pkg-go team has been quite busy, uploading dozens of Go library packages in order to be able to package gcsfuse (a user-space file system for interacting with Google Cloud Storage) and InfluxDB (an open-source distributed time series database).
+Packaging Go library packages (!) is a fairly repetitive process, so before starting my work on the dependencies for gcsfuse, I started writing a tool called dh-make-golang.
+Just like dh-make itself, the goal is to automatically create (almost) an entire Debian package.
 Read more →

 • I have been using a Dell UP2414Q monitor for a little over a year now.
 The Dell UP2414Q was the first commercially available display that qualified as what Apple calls a Retina Display, meaning it has such a high resolution that you cannot see the individual pixels in normal viewing distance.
+In more technical terms, this is called a HiDPI display.
+To be specific, Dell’s UP2414Q has a 527mm wide and 296mm high screen, hence it has 185 dpi (3840 px / (527 mm / 25.4 mm)).
+I configured my system to use 192 dpi instead of the actual 185 dpi, because 192 is a clean multiple of 96 dpi, so scaling gets easier for software.
 Read more →

 2014 › December

 • It’s been a couple of weeks since I’ve launched Debian Code Search Instant, so people have had the chance to use it for a while and that gives me plenty of data points to look at :-).
 For every query, I log the search term itself as well as the duration the query took to execute.
+That way, I can easily identify queries that take a long time and see why that is.
 Read more →

 • For the last few months, I have been working on a new version of Debian Code Search, and today it’s going live!
 I call it Debian Code Search Instant, for multiple reasons, see below.
-A lot faster The new Debian Code Search is still hosted by Rackspace (thank you!
+A lot faster The new Debian Code Search is still hosted by Rackspace (thank you!), but our new architecture finally allows us to use their “Performance Cloud Servers” hardware generation.
 Read more →

 2014 › November

 • I’ve been working on a significant rearchitecture of Debian Code Search during the last few months (off and on, as time permits).
 This will enable us to provide a couple of features that have been often requested but were not possible with the old architecture, such as grouping search results by Debian source package (#1 feature request) and performing queries that take a longer time than the default execution limit of a minute (#2 feature request).
+Oh, and it also will be a lot faster :-).
 Read more →

 2014 › September

 • Ever since I moved to Zürich, I wanted to get a fiber internet connection.
 I’ve lived with a 6 Mbps DSL line at my parent’s place for about 10 years, so I was looking forward to a lot more Megabits and a lot less latency.
+For reasons that I won’t go into in this article, it took me about a year to get a fiber connection, and in the end I had to go with Swisscom (instead of init7 on top of EWZ).
 Read more →

 2014 › August

 • I run multiple web services, mostly related to i3wm.org.
 All of them use PostgreSQL as their database, so the data that is stored in that PostgreSQL database is pretty important to me and the users of these services.
 Since a while now, I have been thinking about storing that data in a more reliable way.
+Currently, it is stored on a single server, and is backed up to two different locations (one on-site, one off-site) every day.
+The server in question has a RAID-1 of course, but still: the setup implies that if that one server dies, the last backup may be about a day old in the worst case, and also it could take me significant time to get the services back up.
 Read more →

 • I immediately ordered a fiber7 internet connection once it became available, and I’ve been connected since a few weeks.
 They offer a 1 Gbps symmetrical fiber connection, with native (static) IPv6 and no traffic limit — for 65 CHF per month (about 54 €).
 Read more →